cgrinker/dggpredictions/README.md

 ## Data usage and privacy

+### Storage
-* This app makes uses of the Redis storage (for app state) and the reddit CDN for storing splash images for the markets.
+This app makes uses of the Redis storage (for app state) and the reddit CDN for storing splash images for the markets.
 Currently no information about users is stored outside of Reddit.
 We've run some rough calculations about data usage:

 | Data slice | Per-item footprint | Example volume | Approx usage | Notes |
 | - | - | - | - | - |